Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - If you are launching a new product into a new market, you may need to spend heavily to achieve customer awareness.

-- If your product is already well established, you may only need a few advertisements to maintain awareness.
+- If your product is already well established, you may only need a few adverts to maintain awareness.

 What is your advertising worth to you?